Grant Categories

 Access to Healthcare

-Mother Cabrini Health Foundation is committed to supporting programs that advance comprehensive access to healthcare, especially for low-income and vulnerable populations.
-Broadly defined, access to healthcare is the ability to obtain quality care when and where it is needed.
-Medically underserved communities and vulnerable populations contend with a range of barriers to access, the cumulative impact of which contributes to inequity in health outcomes.
-MCHF strives to support programs that help ensure all New Yorkers have access to the full complement of health services they need, when and where they need them, without financial hardship.
-Programs within this portfolio will address a variety of factors that impact access to quality healthcare, including the following:
+Mother Cabrini Health Foundation is committed to supporting programs that advance comprehensive and equitable access to healthcare in every region of New York State, particularly for low-income and underserved populations.
+Medically underserved communities and marginalized populations face a range of barriers to access.
+The cumulative impact of these barriers causes inequity in health outcomes.
+MCHF supports programs that help ensure all New Yorkers have access to the full range of quality health services they need, when and where they need them, without financial hardship.
+Programs within this portfolio address a variety of factors that impact access to quality healthcare, including the following:

-Physical Accessibility: Improving ability to physically or virtually access healthcare services.
-(Could include telehealth, community paramedicine, new service locations, mobile units)
+Accessibility: Improving the ability to physically or virtually access a full range of healthcare services in a timely manner (Could include telehealth, community paramedicine, new service locations, mobile units).